How to Retain Customers

 In today’s post, let’s discuss how to retain customers.

 Why is Customer Retention Important?

-If left ignored, you may want to consider how much you are spending on customer attribution.
-Customer attribution includes all marketing, advertising, and other related costs used to attract and convert customers to your business.
+If left ignored, you may consider how much you spend on customer attribution.
+Customer attribution includes all marketing, advertising, and other related costs to attract and convert customers to your business.

-Even though customer acquisition is the fundamental approach to building your business, having an effective customer retention strategy is going to maximize your revenue over time.
+Even though customer acquisition is the fundamental approach to building your business, having an effective customer retention strategy will maximize your revenue over time.